hovermind/py-sheet/looping.md

         break
     print(i)
 else:
-    print("loop is terminated because reached to limit")
+    print("loop is terminated because reached to multiple of 5")

 # termination by limit
 count = 0